 - Meet the minimum salary threshold in the EU country in which you want to work.

 - For regulated professions: proof that the national legal requirements are met.

 In case you lose your job within the first three years under a Blue Card, you will have three months to find another job.
 Or else you will have to leave the country.

 EU Blue Card Requirements

 The required documents for an EU Blue Card are as following:

 - Application Form.
-Fully completed with honest and correct information.
+It must be filled by either you or your employer with honest and correct information.
 Print the form twice and sign both copies at the end.